subhasundardass/retui/DOCS.md

 ## API reference index

-Quick jump-to-source for everything exported.
+Quick jump-to-source for everything covered in this document.
+For the built-in component library, navigation/focus, and the window system, see the wiki instead of this index.

 ### Core types